QuantEcon/lecture-python.myst/_sources/wald_friedman.md

 ### Intuition

-Let's try to guess what an optimal decision rule might look like before we go further.
+Before proceeding,  let's try to guess what an optimal decision rule might look like.

 Suppose at some given point in time that $\pi$ is close to 1.